Navigation

 - Horizon 8.x no longer supports Horizon Clients 5.x and older.

-- According to Omnissa 78445 Update sequence for Horizon 7.X and its compatible VMware products, App Volumes Managers are upgraded before upgrading Connection Servers.
+- According to Omnissa 78445 Update sequence for Horizon 7, Horizon 8, and compatible Omnissa products, App Volumes Managers are upgraded before upgrading Connection Servers.

 - Upgrade all Connection Servers during the same maintenance window.